 - “Ozapft is!” — the announcement that the beer at Oktoberfest may start flowing

 In both cases, “an” has changed to “o”, and the Bavarian people decided to do away that inefficient past participle-marking infixed “ge”.
-So we’rea complete syllable.
+So we’re missing a complete syllable.

 OK, onto something more directly related to my own personal language situation.
 We’ve lived in Germany a fairly long time, and yet my brain (and Sarah’s too, she confirmed it) still tries to make sense of the printed word out on the street in English first.
 It might be partially related to the geographical location; the corner on which the gentlemen below are standing is a popular community outreach spot: PETA and local political party representative often have a stand set up there for preaching, too.